 Safety glasses protect from flying particles and minor chemical splashes, for instance, from opening a centrifuge tube.
 Chemical splash goggles should be worn when there is a possibility of a significant chemical splash.
 Most chemical manipulations, particularly where pressure is involved, warrant chemical splash goggles.
 Face shield, worn with splash goggles, provides full face protection when working with large volumes of chemicals or exposure to UV light.
 Gloves should be worn when working with any particularly hazardous substance.
 Since not all gloves offer significant protection from every chemical, it is important to choose the glove that offers the best resistance.
-See the SDS, glove manufacturer compatibility charts, or contact Safety and Health for more information.
+See the MSDS, glove manufacturer compatibility charts, or contact Safety and Health for more information.
 Lab coats should be worn when working with hazardous substances.
 The coat should not be worn outside the laboratory and should be laundered separately from other clothing.
-Aprons offer chemical resistance and protection from splashes and can be used in conjunction with a lab coat.
-Respirators offer protection from inhalation of substances when engineering controls are not sufficient.
+Aprons offer protection from inhalation of substances when engineering controls are not sufficient.
 However, use of respirators must be approved by Safety.
-Contact Environmental Health and Radiation Safety if you believe a respirator is needed.
+Contact Safety and Health if you believe a respirator is needed.
 Self-Contained Breathing Apparatus (SCBA) users must be approved by Safety and must attend training at least annually.
-Contact Environmental Health and Radiation Safety for more information.
+Contact Safety and Health for more information.

 A fume hood should be used for chemicals that may produce vapors, mists, or fumes, or if the procedure may cause generation of aerosols.
 The hood must have an average face velocity of between 80 and 120 feet per minute.
 This measurement is noted on the hood survey sticker.
-If the hood has not been inspected within the past year, contact Environmental Health and Radiation Safety for re-inspection before using the hood.
+If the hood has not been inspected within the past year, contact Safety and Health for re-inspection before using the hood.
 A glove box should be used if protection from atmospheric moisture or oxygen is needed or when a fume hood may not provide adequate protection from exposure to the substance; e.g., a protection factor of 10,000 or more is needed.
 Highly toxic gases must be used and stored in a vented gas cabinet connected to a laboratory exhaust system.
 Gas feed lines operating above atmospheric pressure must use coaxial tubing.

-For help in determining whether a substance meets the toxic chemical criteria, call Environmental Health and Radiation Safety at 419-530-3600 on the Main Campus.
+For help in determining whether a substance meets the toxic chemical criteria, call Safety & Health at X5069 on the Health Science Campus and X3600 on the Main Campus.